Fruits And Veggies in 5-Gallon Buckets to Grow - Homemaking.com

 source: Makers Make Stuff | pixabay

-You can grow many varieties of peppers in a five-gallon bucket.
-Click here for a simple planting and growing tutorial.
+You can grow a bunch of different peppers in a five-gallon bucket.
+For an easy planting and growing guide, click here.

 11. Lettuce